eddyerburgh/notes/docs/computer-networking/internet/ospf.md

 "OSPF works by exchanging information between adjacent routers, which is not the same as between neighboring routers".
 It's inefficient to have every node on a LAN communicating with every other route {% cite computer-networks -l 478 %}.

-One router is elected as the **designated router**.
-The designated router is said to be adjacent to all other routers on the LAN, and it exchanges information with each of them.
+One router is elected as the designated router.
+The **designated router** is said to be adjacent to all other routers on the LAN, and it exchanges information with each of them.
 Neighboring routers that aren't adjacent don't share routing information between them.
 A backup designated router is kept in case of failure {% cite computer-networks -l 478 %}.

 During normal operation, each router floods LINK STATE UPDATE messages to its adjacent routers.
 The messages are acknowledged to ensure reliability.
 Messages have a sequence number so routers can determine the most up-to-date message {% cite computer-networks -l 478 %}.